Get Your Family Dispute Case Packet — Private, Fast, Affordable

 In early 2023, after failed attempts at mediation, Maria filed for arbitration under Florida’s Uniform Arbitration Act.
 The claim was for $80,000 in damages, which included reimbursement for unauthorized expenses and compensation for the decreased property value due to Jorge’s development plans, as assessed by a local appraiser.

-The case was assigned to arbitrator Linda Chen, a former judge known for her balanced approach to family property disputes.
+The case was assigned to arbitrator the claimant, a former judge known for her balanced approach to family property disputes.
 Over two sessions, held at an arbitration office in Tallahassee’s business district, both parties presented evidence.
 Jorge produced invoices for land clearing and horticultural supplies totaling $20,000 and argued that his improvements increased the land's potential.
 Maria presented an independent appraiser’s report, valuing the land at $250,000 as is, and $215,000 reflecting Jorge’s changes.

 Arbitrator Chen questioned both sides about their expectations and the informal prior agreements.
 The siblings had never formalized a partnership or use agreement, contributing to their dispute.